Bethany LeBlanc, LCSW, PMH-C

 You rent lower-end properties or live with family to save money

-You qualify for WIC, SNAP, Medicaid, or SSDI
+You receive SNAP, Medicaid, or SSDI

 You are uninsured or have a high-deductible health plan

-You are struggling to find a therapist who accepts your Medicaid or health plan
+You are struggling to find a therapist who accepts your Medicaid

 You have little or no financial savings